redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 ## <a id="yaml-lint"></a>yaml-lint
 > If you also have a failure at the `annotations-validation` step, you should [resolve](#annotation-validation) the `annotation-validation` issues first and then retry.
 It's possible that this will resolve failures at this step as well.

-**Wornings** at this step should be addressed if possible but won't result in a failure.
+**Warnings** at this step should be addressed if possible but won't result in a failure.
 **Errors** at this step will need to be addressed.
-Often errors center around unexpected whitespace at the end of lines or missing new lines at the end of your `yaml` files.
+Often errors center around unexpected whitespace at the end of lines or missing newlines at the end of your `yaml` files.

 ## <a id="verify-pinned-digest"></a>verify-pinned-digest
 See [Digest Pinning](#digest-pinning)

 This step checks to ensure that all your container images are using SHA digests instead of tags.
-This step also check for the existance of a `spec.relatedImages` section in your Cluster Service Version (CSV).
+This step also checks for the existence of a `spec.relatedImages` section in your Cluster Service Version (CSV).

 More information on formatting `clusterserviceversion.yaml` files can be found [here](https://docs.openshift.com/container-platform/4.9/operators/operator_sdk/osdk-generating-csvs.html).